aymanbagabas/Huawei-WMI/README.md

 Fn-lock can be accessed from `/sys/devices/platform/huawei-wmi/fn_lock_state`

 This driver requires kernel >= 5.1.
-If you're on kernel < 5.1, please refer to tag [v1.0](https://github.com/aymanbagabas/Huawei-WMI/tree/v1.0) for kernel < 5.0 or branch [5.0](https://github.com/aymanbagabas/Huawei-WMI/tree/5.0) if you're running version 5.0.
+If you're on kernel <= 5.0, please refer to tag [v1.0](https://github.com/aymanbagabas/Huawei-WMI/tree/v1.0) for kernel < 5.0 or tag [v3.2](https://github.com/aymanbagabas/Huawei-WMI/tree/v3.2) if you're running version 5.0.

 Check out [matebook-applet](https://github.com/nekr0z/matebook-applet) for a GUI to control Fn-lock and battery protection.